 Self & Society focuses on character education, as taught through the Gateway lens of language, skills, and strategies.
 Students examine identity in its many forms, including diversity (race, ethnicity, religion, class, gender, family make-up), personality, conflict resolution, and a unit called “Myself as a Learner,” which covers self-awareness of one’s learning profile, self-advocacy, and more.

 Adaptive Physical Education emphasizes the value of physical fitness, good sportsmanship, and hard work.
 Students learn the basic skills and rules of a wide variety of sports and games, including baseball, basketball, volleyball, soccer, floor hockey, flag football, tag, and kickball.
 As they develop specific sports skills, their balance and spatial awareness improve as well as their hand-eye coordination and self-regulation.
-Middle School students interested in pursuing a sport further may do so through the Afterschool Clubhouse or Athletics programs.

 For Middle School students, New York City is a tremendous resource rich with museums, places of interest, and cultural events.
 Most field trips reinforce learning in the classroom, and they can take the form of touring a museum, attending a play, visiting a local park, and much more.
 In addition, students begin the school year by participating in an outdoor teamwork adventure to develop their sense of personal and group responsibility and their ability to collaborate.
 Below are a few places that Middle School students have visited recently.